-In a special legislative session, the State Legislature adopted legislation, effective December 15, 2022, creating and funding a toll relief program for calendar year 2023.
-Under the program, certain customers with a SunPass account or other Florida-based interoperable accounts with 35 or more transactions in a calendar month will receive an account credit equal to 50% of the amount paid for those transactions.
-The State Legislature appropriated \$500 million to the STTF for the Department to reimburse the Enterprise and other toll authorities in the State for account credits issued under this toll relief program.
-The appropriated funds have been transferred to the STTF.
-The Enterprise will administer the toll relief program for SunPass account holders.
-On a monthly basis, the Enterprise will calculate the toll relief credit to be applied to SunPass account holders and will draw the funds down from the STTF to apply credits to SunPass accounts.
-The toll relief program will not have an impact on System Revenues.
+During the 2024 legislative session, the State Legislature adopted legislation creating and funding a toll relief program for April 2024, through March 2025, subject to approval by the Governor.
+Under the program, certain customers with a SunPass account or other Florida-based interoperable accounts with 35 or more qualifying transactions in a calendar month will receive an account credit equal to 50% of the amount paid for those transactions.
+The State Legislature has appropriated \$450 million to the STTF for the Department to reimburse the Enterprise and other toll authorities in the State for this toll relief program, so it is anticipated that there will be no impact to System Revenues.
+If approved by the Governor, the appropriated funds will be transferred to the STTF and will be drawn on by the Enterprise to reimburse credits to SunPass and other Florida-based interoperable accounts.